InfernoEmbedded/HomeAutomationWorkshop/Instructions.md

 This workshop includes a cheap relay module which in nominally rated for mains control.
 It is included for demonstration purposes only.
 If you intend to control hardwired mains devices, please talk to an electrician about suitable switchgear.

+# Goals
+This workship will familiarise you with the basic operation of Home Assistant, as well as learning how to create your own 1Wire™ devices using the STM32 microcontrollers and ARM MBed.

 # Set up Home Assistant
 - Identify the IP address of your Orange Pi Prime.
-Use the number written on the ethernet port of your device to look up the IP address in infrastructure/dhcpd.conf
+Use the number written on the ethernet port to identify your machine.
+Your instructor will provide you with further instructions as to how to map this to an IP address.
 - Point a web browser at http://#orange pi IP#:8123.
 You should be greeted with the Home Assistant user creation screen
 ![Home Assistant User Account Creattion](images/createaccount.png)
 - Create your account, then log in with the account you just created